• Skip to primary navigation

 2. Humor

-It goes without saying that you’re not going to pitch a rape or war story to an editor with jokes thrown in, but most writers often miss the chance to show that they’re fun and creative people even when they’re pitching service stories or trend stories that could use a bit of lightening up.
+I don’t need to tell you not to pitch a rape or war story to an editor with jokes thrown in, but many writers will often miss the chance to show that they’re fun and creative people, even when they’re pitching service or trend stories that could use a bit of lightening up.

 3. Clarity

-This is the one thing that is missing in most pitches and probably the top reason most queries get rejected.
+This is probably the top reason most queries get rejected.

-Query letters that work explain the angle, the purpose, and the gist of a story.
+Pitches that work explain the angle, the purpose, and the gist of a story.
 The clarity in your pitch has to be both about the idea and the execution of that idea.
 Or simply, what do you want to say and how are you going to say it?
-You need to be able to answer both those questions in a single sentence.
+You need to answer both of those questions in a single sentence.

-For new writers who have trouble with selling ideas, the reason is often because they’re trying to have one poor overburdened article do too many things.
-You need to be able to define your story idea in one single sentence.
+For new writers who have trouble selling ideas, it’s often because they’re trying to have one poor overburdened article do too many things.
+You need to define your story idea in a single sentence.
 Coming up with a good headline can help you achieve this clarity.

 4. Vision